PaddyMcGlone/codemcglone.github.io/_posts/2019-08-27-Dependency-Inversion-Principle.markdown

 date:   2019-08-27 18:00:00 +0000
 ---

+> A high level module should not depend on a low level module, they should both rely upon abstractions.
+> Abstractions should not depend on details, details should depend upon abstractions

 Ok another principle, this time the Dependency Inversion Prinicple - what is it, why is it important, what does it look like in code.
 Lets get stuck in !

 ### Part One

-The dependency inversion principle definition can be split into two parts, lets starts start with part one:
+This principle can be easily split into two parts, lets make a start on the first part:

 > A high level module should not depend on a low level module, they should both rely upon abstractions.